How to choose a thrusting Dildo

 -

 Use your whole body.
-Pair internal thrust with external touch, breathwork, and eye contact.
-Consider sensory play like blindfolding to heighten other sensations.
-If you're topping, anchor the scene with your presence, not just the gadget.
+Internal thrust paired with external touch.
+Breath.
+Eye contact.
+Consider sensory play like a blindfold to heighten everything else.
+If you're topping, the machine is doing the physical work, but you are running the scene.
+Don't disappear behind the gadget.

 -